 The results are presented and discussed following the order in Box 1.

-The reporting rate varied considerably between countries and issues (Table 1).
+The reporting rate varied considerably between countries and issues (Table 6).

-Table 1.
+Table 6.
 Overview of provided information by each range state.
-The information in the upper row refers to the numbers in Box 1. ia &iia refer to agricultural damages, ib & iib to damages to other flora and fauna, iv-b to breeding and iv-w to winter.
+The information in the upper row refers to the numbers in Box 1.